thanwin212/resume/README.md

 # resume
 My professional resume and portfolio.
 # Than Win.
-Certified Scrum Product Owner with more than seven years of experience in project management, fintech product management, mobile app development, financial process improvement, business and system analysis, digital transformation, stakeholder management, and financial service designing.
-An experienced professional responsible for any tasks undertaken.
-Excellent at collaborating with functional teams to achieve goals with excellence.
+Certified Scrum Product Owner (CSPO) with over seven years of experience in project management, fintech & financial product management, and digital transformation.
+Expertise in stakeholder management, financial process improvement, and team collaboration.
+Entrepreneurial mindset with a strong focus on effective communication and decisive leadership.

 ## Strengths
 - Entrepreneurship mindset and can work from a granular level.